 Sigrid the Netweaver is actually Ulla, the bear that Eyvind was in love with.

 Knife is Leander's mother, and Aerie is his half-sister.

 Same-Sex Triplets: The Sorella, three daughters with oracular powers granted by the Stars.
 Knife mentions early in her tale that daughters always come in threes to her tribe of horse-people, and that her sister's names were Quiver and Sheath.
 (But her daughter, Aerie, is a single birth.
 Never explained.)
 It turns out that this is because the Sorella's tribe eventually becomes Knife's tribe.

 Screw Destiny: Interestingly, even if some characters, like Zmeya, claims You Can't Fight Fate, the book as whole seems to teach us that if you really want and try hard enough you may find your own path to follow.

-Shaggy Dog Story: Poor, poor Eyvind finally manages to turn himself back into a bear, and find the bear he fell in love with that started his whole quest. she turns out to be more interested in becoming a pirate instead
+Shaggy Dog Story: Poor Eyvind finally manages to turn himself back into a bear, and find the bear he fell in love with that started his whole quest.
+She turns out to be more interested in becoming a pirate instead.

 While the other Stars are not as popular as Zmeya, they are also annoyed and perplexed about being treated as gods.

 Switched at Birth: Sorrow is left in Solace's place.
 Solace is given to Lantern to raise.

 Theme Naming / Family Theme Naming: Frequently seen.
 For instance, Knife's sisters are named Sheath and Quiver, and her grandmother is named Bent-Bow.
 And all of the goldfish born at the river lock are named...
 Lock.
 As one fish explains, it only becomes confusing at mating season.

 Edible Theme Naming: The Magyr we meet is named Grog (a type of rum served at sea) and her sister is named Tack (hard biscuits, eaten — you guessed it — at sea.)